What are Blood vessels?

 Atherosclerosis

-Atherosclerosis is characterised by the development of fatty deposits including cholesterol and other elements on the inner lining of the arteries which makes them narrow and rigid.
-This decreases the blood supply to organs and can cause such deadly effects as heart attack or stroke.
+Atherosclerosis is the deposition of fats including cholesterol and other elements on the inner lining of the arteries which makes them narrow and rigid.
+This decreases the blood supply to organs and can cause heart attack or stroke.

 It may not present early signs and therefore may be recognized with signs of angina, shortness of breath or symptoms of a stroke including sudden numbness or weakness.

-Also, therapy includes changes in diet and physical activity, the use of drugs that reduce cholesterol and blood pressure levels, and in some cases surgical interventions – angioplasty and/or coronary artery bypass.
+Treatment includes changes in diet and physical activity, drugs that reduce cholesterol and blood pressure levels, and in some cases surgical interventions – angioplasty or coronary artery bypass.

 Varicose veins

-Varicose veins are swollen and twisted veins mainly seen on the legs due to malfunctioning of the valves of veins and failure of the walls of the veins to reclaim back blood.
-Some of the known symptoms include, skin changes through the appearance of big veins at the leg surface, leg pains, leg weakness, leg swelling, leg soreness and in extreme conditions development of ulcers or bleeding.
+Varicose veins are swollen and twisted veins, seen on the legs due to malfunctioning of the valves and failure of the walls of the veins to reclaim back blood.
+Some of the symptoms include skin changes, leg pains, leg weakness, leg swelling, leg soreness and in extreme conditions development of ulcers or bleeding.

 Hypertension